From a marketing perspective, Facebook is one of the most incredible places in the digital space.

 It is where you can heighten the popularity and reputation of your brand.

-Facebook is the social engine that allows webmasters, entrepreneurs, and marketers to connect with the consumers.
+Facebook is the social engine that allows webmasters, entrepreneurs, and marketers to connect with consumers.

 So how do the big brands connect with their customers?

 Well, they do it through content.
-Content development was, is, and will be necessary and important for the online marketplace to exist and function properly.
+Content development was, is, and will be necessary and essential for the online marketplace to function correctly.